2015 Gush Etzion Junction attack

 On 19 November 2015, a Palestinian gunman opened fire on a line of traffic near Alon Shvut in the West Bank and continued to fire as he drove the car towards Gush Etzion Junction where he lost control of the vehicle, which then crashed into another vehicle.
-He killed 3 people, and wounded 5.
+As a result, 3 civilians were killed and 5 were wounded.

 The attack took place during the 2015–2016 wave of violence in Israeli-Palestinian conflict.

 Attack

-The attack took place at around 4:35 P.M.
+The attack took place at around 4:35 pm.
 The gunman fired an Uzi submachine gun at cars stuck in traffic, and, when his car crashed, stepped out of the vehicle to continue shooting.
-The attacker was immobilized by a driver, Yuval Lasri, who told reporters that, " I didn’t shoot at him because I wasn’t sure that he was the terrorist, but then I saw the gun next to him and understood that he was.”
+The attacker was immobilized by a driver, Yuval Lasri, who told reporters that, "I didn’t shoot at him because I wasn’t sure that he was the terrorist, but then I saw the gun next to him and understood that he was.”

 Context

 This attack shocked the nation coming, as it did, after a period of calm, free of terror attacks.
 Together with the stabbing at a synagogue in Tel Aviv that occurred only a few hours earlier, it was, "the bloodiest day in Israel since this latest round of Palestinian violence began back in September."